soshiro-ono/furima-29798/README.md

 ### Assosiation
-belongs_to : users
+belongs_to : user
-belongs_to : items
+belongs_to : item
-has_one : addresses
+has_one : address